-f 91.Provide a brief description of how Mitigation Action #4 is being advanced hrough education/outreach/advocacy methods.
+91.Provide a brief description of how Mitigation Action #4 is being advanced through education/outreach/advocacy methods.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
-02. Is equity being embedded into Mitigation Action #4 through education/outreach/advecacy methods?
 92. Is equity being embedded into Mitigation Action #4 through education/outreach/advocacy methods?
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as upportive guidance.
+Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
-Respondents can include actions not included n this list.
+Respondents can include actions not included in this list.
 Provide multi-lingual and ADA accessible workshops educating the public on the benefits of EVs and how they can pay for themselves over time despite the higher upfront cost Meetings/workshops for education/outreach should take place at a variety of times, including evenings, offer food and childcare to reduce barriers to attendance and participation.
 The meetings should be advertised by a community-based communications and outreach consultant/partner who is from the targeted community(ies).
 The advertising efforts should include a variety of mediums and start at least a week prior to the meeting.
 The communications/outreach consultant should reach at least 300 people in advertising for the meeting Create/promote a charger network map.
-Make sure this map is well-promoted so people will feel comfortable making the switch Yes ○ No
+Make sure this map is well-promoted so people will feel comfortable making the switch O Yes ○ No